awsdocs/aws-dms-user-guide/doc_source/CHAP_Tasks.AssessmentReport.md

 **To access an S3 bucket for a premigration assessment**

 1. Create a service role using IAM and attach an IAM policy like the following to your service role\.
+For information about creating a service role in the console, see [ Creating a role for an AWS service \(console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html#roles-creatingrole-service-console)\.

    ```
    //Policy to access S3 bucket